robsdevcraft/vapr-ballistics/README.md

 ![Image of VAPR Ballistics logo](/frontend/public/vapr-ballistics.svg "VAPR logo")

-# VAPR Ballistics Calculator
+# VAPR Ballistics

+Free and open source ballistic calculator

+This repository consists of the following:
-A production-ready web application for advanced ballistic trajectory calculations using the [py-ballisticcalc](https://github.com/o-murphy/py-ballisticcalc) Python package.
+- A fullstack application (main branch) using the [py-ballisticcalc](https://github.com/o-murphy/py-ballisticcalc) Python package in a Fast API app as the /backend and Next.js running in the /frontend.
+- A client only that can run in the browser using the [js-ballistics](https://github.com/o-murphy/js-ballistics) NPM package that can deploy wherever static assets can be hosted.

 ## Features

-- **Advanced Ballistics Calculations**: Powered by py-ballisticcalc for accurate trajectory modeling
+- **Advanced Ballistics Calculations**: Powered by py-ballisticcalc/js-ballistics for accurate trajectory modeling
 - **Modern Web Interface**: Built with Next.js 15+ and shadcn/ui components
 - **Interactive Charts**: Visualize trajectory data with responsive charts
 - **Form Validation**: Comprehensive input validation using Zod